Create your art and shrink it with Grafix Shrink Film. Design, cut out and bake for instant embellishments.

 Make one of a kind jewelry, buttons, gift tags, zipper pulls and ornaments.

 For even more fun, use your computer and Inkjet printer to create personalized shrink art.
 Grafix Inkjet Printable Shrink Film is great for printing your favorite photos, clip art and fonts.
 Create personalized key chains, charms and magnets in no time.
+(Note: the Inkjet Printable Films are coated on both sides to accept printer ink.
+This gives the clear inkjet film a slightly translucent appearance).

-Choose from: Clear, Matte, White, Black, Inkjet Printable Clear and White and 6 bright colors: Red, Orange, Yellow, Green, Blue and Purple.
+Choose from: Clear, White, Black, Inkjet Printable Clear and White and 6 bright colors: Red, Orange, Yellow, Green, Blue and Purple.
 NOW AVAILABLE IN SUPER SANDED TOO!
 This textured surface makes drawing with colored pencils even easier.
 Great for kids!

 All styles are available in 8.5×11” packs of 6 and 50 sheets and an assortment pack of all 6 colors.